 Dr. Susie Tanchel, Head of School of Jewish Community Day School in Watertown, Mass.
 Dr. Tanchel was, until recently, the only out head of a Jewish day school in the country.
 Serving as a role model through her own journey of coming out, she played a crucial role in creating a space for LGBTQ students, faculty, and parents to be able to be themselves in the Jewish day school world.

-Visit www.keshetonline.org/events/outstandingrsvp for sponsorship and ticket information or contact Shana Cohen at email@example.com or 617-542-9227 for more information on how to support the event.
+Visit www.keshetonline.org/events/outstandingrsvp for sponsorship and ticket information or contact Shana Cohen at firstname.lastname@example.org or 617-542-9227 for more information on how to support the event.
+The deadline to buy ads and be listed as a sponsor is March 27th.